iveksl2/goodcode/README.md

   1. ["What is good code?: A scientific definition](http://engineering.intenthq.com/2015/03/what-is-good-code-a-scientific-definition/)
   2. ["How Do You Write Readable Code?: 11 Principles](https://gist.github.com/peterhurford/3ad9f48071bd2665a8af)

 - **Design Patterns**
  1. i.
 Some evidence exists merely documenting presence of design patterns may reduce implementation time & improve program specification correctness.[1]
      ii.
 Weak but significant evidence exists certain patterns reduce errors in pattern relavant maintenance tasks[2][3]
      iii.
 Design Patterns allow for better / more distributed communication among the team when members share pattern knowledge.
 [4]
      *Note*: Per Vokac et al. "design patterns are not universally good or bad, but must be used in a way that matches the problem and the people".
 The factory pattern within an API was shown to degrade quality.[5]
 Visitor pattern has also been found hard to comprehend.
 [3]
- 2. The following are implementations of design patterns found to improve solution quality or maintenance speed:
+ 2. The following are implementations of design patterns found to improve solution quality or maintenance:
        * [Decorator](https://github.com/faif/python-patterns/blob/master/decorator.py)
        * [Observer](https://github.com/faif/python-patterns/blob/master/observer.py)